lovato/hooks4git/README.md

 #### Colors

 The `--ci` parameter tells hooks4git to not print in nice colors, just plain strings.
 But first check if your CI output handle colors or not.
-For instance, BitBucket Pipelines handle it nicely, while Jenkins don't.
+For instance, Bitbucket Pipelines handle it nicely, while Jenkins doesn't.

 #### "Custom Hooks"